reinistihovs/attachmentPrint/README.md

 # attachmentPrint
-Programm to automatically print or save attachements from IMAP mailbox.
+Program to automatically print or save attachements from IMAP mailbox.